 Natural Acids: These are obtained from natural sources, such as fruits and animal products.
 For e.g. lactic, citric, and tartaric acid etc.

 Mineral Acids: Mineral acids are acids prepared from minerals.
 For example, Hydrochloric acid (HCl), Sulphuric Acid (H2SO4), and nitric acid (HNO3) etc.

-The most common character of bases is their bitter taste and soapy feel.
+The most common characteristic of bases is their bitter taste and soapy feel.
 A base is a substance that renders hydroxyl ion(OH–) in their aqueous solution.
-Bases turn the color of red litmus paper to blue.
+Bases turn the colour of red litmus paper to blue.